JPCodeCraft/AlbionFreeMarketTutorials/articles/mounts/fastest-mounts/the-best-fast-albion-online-mounts.md

 <!--
-title: "The Fastest Albion Online Mounts"
+title: "The Best Fast Albion Online Mounts"
 summary: "Learn what are the fastest mounts by Speed and Gallop Speed, plus the fastest transport and tanky mounts in the game."
 author: "Albion Free Market"
 createdAt: "2026-01-20"